Jack Landrón: Jackie Washington

-In the summer of 1964 Washington y Landrón participated in Freedom Schools conducted in the South, and three of his performances from his live album are included in the double-CD anthology Freedom Is A Constant Struggle (Songs of the Mississippi Civil Rights Movement) (1994).
+In the summer of 1964 Washington y Landrón participated in Freedom Schools conducted in the South as part of the civil rights movement.
+Three of the performances from his live album are included in the double-CD anthology Freedom Is A Constant Struggle (Songs of the Mississippi Civil Rights Movement) (1994).
 At one point he was Dr. Martin Luther King's personal assistant in Mississippi.
-In 1964, he also teamed for a time with Tony Saletan and Irene Kossoy (formerly and subsequently of the Kossoy Sisters) to form the Boston Folk Trio, which presented school concerts through the non-profit Young Audiences Arts for Learning.
-"Esta Navidad" from his first album is included in the 1995 Vanguard compilation A Folksinger's Christmas.
+In 1964, Washington also teamed for a time with Tony Saletan and Irene Kossoy (formerly and subsequently of the Kossoy Sisters) to form the Boston Folk Trio, which presented school concerts through the non-profit Young Audiences Arts for Learning.